Women in the House of Commons

-The first woman to be elected to the Commons was a Polish Countess, Constance Markievicz, in the general election of 1918.
+The first woman to be elected to the Commons was Constance Markievicz, in the general election of 1918.
 However as a member of Sinn Fein, she did not take her seat.

-The first women to take her seat was Nancy Astor (Viscountess Astor), after a by-election in December 1919.
+The first woman to take her seat was Nancy Astor (Viscountess Astor), after a by-election, in December 1919.
 She was elected as a Conservative for the Plymouth Sutton constituency after her husband, Waldorf Astor, the former MP, was elevated to the peerage.

 She held the seat until she stood down in 1945.
 Although she had never been involved in campaigns for women's suffrage, she was a great supporter of the women's movement once in Parliament.